 Q: What is the TRUST Plan?

-A: The TRUST (Together Responsible for Universal Student Trust) plan is a graphic representation of how students and parents will be supported through a positive (drug detected) test result.
+A: The TRUST (Together Responsible for Universal Student Testing) plan is a graphic representation of how students and parents will be supported through a positive (drug detected) test result.

 Q: When will students be tested?